 Parsley has a ton of uses, and it usually comes in rather large bundles at the store.
 There are certain recipes that will call for using an entire bundle at one time like such as gremolata or pesto.
 Other recipes may simply add Italian parsley as the final step of cooking, for a garnish and fresh seasoning.

 To keep your Italian parsley fresh for as long as possible, it's best to clean the entire bunch with water, gently wrap it in paper towels, place it in a ziptop bag, and store in the refrigerator.
 Stored like this, the parsley should stay fresh for a week.

 Even if you're not much of a gardener, herbs are great to grow because they don't need much space—you can grow them in containers—and once they get going, you can snip off the amount you need for whatever dish you're preparing at the moment.

-Parsley is a biennial plant, which means that it grows for two years—in the second year of growth, it flowers produces seeds and then dies.
-The leaves are still edible into the early part of the second spring, but as soon as the flower shoots appear, the leaves will be bitter, so you can pull out the plant at that point.
+Parsley is a biennial plant, which means that it grows for two years—in the second year of growth, its flowers produce seeds and then it dies.
+The leaves are still edible into the early part of the second spring, but as soon as the flower shoots appear, the leaves will be bitter so you can pull out the plant at that point.

 You can grow parsley from seeds or from starter plants, and the latter is your best bet if you're a beginner.
 Parsley does well in full and partial sun, and the flat-leaf variety does quite well in hot summers.